kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## Transferring Departments
 It can also assign outside of department taht is called transfer of department.
 Department setting determines if a ticket can be assigned to agents outside the current department.

+## State and Status
+During it's lifecycle, a ticket can either be in open or closed state .
+Administratively-defined statuses can be used to further defined internal state of a ticket.